Urban rail transit in Canada: Toronto

+Line 3 Scarborough was a light metro line which was in service from 1985 to 2023.
 Line 5 Eglinton and Line 6 Finch West are both light rail lines under construction.
-The two lines will be fully integrated with the subway system upon their opening in 2023.
+The two lines will be fully integrated with the subway system upon their opening in 2024.

 Toronto also operates a streetcar system.
 Unlike light rail, the majority of the ten routes operate in mixed traffic and all make frequent stops.
 Three routes operate in a dedicated right-of-way: